oatlog/oatlog/doc/report/main.typ

 }
 ```

-One can do more or less this, but there are some problems with it.
-First of all, it requires
+This is almost what a real implementation would do, but there are some problems with it.
+First of
-indexing both `old` and either `all` or `new`, implying additional indexing overhead.
+all, it requires indexing both `old` and either `all` or `new`, implying additional indexing
+overhead.

 Additionally, it can be beneficial to schedule queries to run differently often, in which case we
 can have a $#`new`_1$ for recently run queries $Q_1$ and a larger $#`new`_2$ for insertions made